synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

 V-PETL Bench is built on pytorch, with torchvision, torchaudio, and timm, etc.

-To install the required packages, you can create a conda environment:
+- To install the required packages, you can create a conda environment.

 ```sh
 conda create --name v-petl-bench python=3.8
 ```

-activate conda environment:
+- Activate conda environment.

 ```sh
 conda activate v-petl-bench
 ```

-use pip to install required packages:
+- Use pip to install required packages.

 ```sh
 pip install -r requirements.txt